uob-coms20007/uob-coms20007.github.io/prologue/concrete.md

 For example, $\mathsf{hello}$ is a string over the alphabet $$\{\mathsf{a},\mathsf{b},\mathsf{c},\ldots,\mathsf{y},\mathsf{z}\}$$, but $\mathsf{Hello}$ is not.
 Another string over the same alphabet is $\mathsf{abbbbb}$ and another is $\epsilon$.
 Strings over the alphabet $$\{▽,△\}$$ include $\mathord{\bigtriangleup}\mathord{\bigtriangleup}\mathord{▽}$ and $\bigtriangledown$.
 Strings over the alphabet $$\{\mathsf{oh},\mathsf{really}\}$$ in which each letter is one of these two strings, include $\mathsf{oh}\mathsf{really}$ and $\mathsf{really}\mathsf{oh}\mathsf{really}$, but not $\mathsf{ohr}$.

+{% include defn_language.liquid %}

+Now we consider some operations on strings.

 {% include defn_substring.liquid %}

 For example, $aab$ is a substring of $aaabbb$ but it's not a substring of $abab$.
 On the other hand $a$ is a substring of both (typically, we are not too concerned about distinguishing between $a$ the letter and $a$ the string consisting of a single letter).
 We also have that $\epsilon$ is a substring of any string (over any alphabet).